-3.15 Market Sales Option
+Market Sales Option

-- 3.16 Under the TRL model with a s.106 planning agreement requiring a policy compliant provision of affordable housing, the sales receipt value would decreases by circa15% in comparison to a scheme with all units sold at the open market rate.
+- 3.15 Under the TRL model with a s.106 planning agreement requiring a policy compliant provision of affordable housing, the sales receipt value would decreases by circa15% in comparison to a scheme with all units sold at the open market rate.
 For comparative purposes the modelling for a TRL led development also provides a proxy to a private development option.
-The costs profile remains relevant but the expectation is this would attract a higher targeted profit margin for the developer which would not be achievable. - 3.17 A private developer would typically require a developer's profit margin of 20% for the open market sales element of a residential development and 6% as a constructors profit on the affordable housing element required under a S106 planning agreement.
-This delivers a blended profit rate of 15% for a scheme with 35% affordable housing. - 3.18 TRL's profit margin is targeted at 8% and consequently it can be seen that if the market sales option for TRL fails to achieve financial viability then a private developer's profit margin in excess of TRLs would only make viability worse.
+The costs profile remains relevant but the expectation is this would attract a higher targeted profit margin for the developer which would not be achievable. - 3.16 A private developer would typically require a developer's profit margin of 20% for the open market sales element of a residential development and 6% as a constructors profit on the affordable housing element required under a S106 planning agreement. - 3.17 TRL's profit margin is targeted at 8% and consequently it can be seen that if the market sales option for TRL fails to achieve financial viability then a private developer's profit margin in excess of TRLs would only make viability worse.
 The conclusion is that a private sales option is not viable.